 5. It’s Easier to Relapse in Outpatient Rehab

 Many recovering addicts, especially those with past relapses or who have only tried inpatient facilities, feel as though they won’t be able to stay committed to recovery while in outpatient therapy.
-They may feel as though they will get distracted and be tempted by the lure of drugs, especially without life in a facility to fall back on.
+They may feel as though they will get distracted and be tempted by the lure of drugs, especially without a facility to fall back on.

 However, this is not the case.
 Outpatient programs are very effective in reinforcing positive behavior, keeping patients focused on the end goal of sobriety.
 Regular counseling and group therapy, as well as access to peers in recovery, can make a big difference, providing motivation to stay clean.
 In addition, outpatient rehabilitation can assist in the assimilation into normal life, helping you learn how to best manage urges while still going to work, school, and social events.